simhu/cubical/README.md

  * let/where: `let D in e` where D is a list of definitions an alternative syntax is `e where D`

  * `undefined` like in Haskell

+ * mutual definitions (this requires a patched version of BNFC, see the install instructions above).

 The syntax allows Landin's offside rule similar to Haskell.

 The basic (untyped) language has a direct simple denotational semantics.
 Type theory works with the total part of this language (it is possible to define totality at the denotational semantics level).
 Our evaluator works in a nominal version of this semantics.
 The type-checker assumes that we work in this total part, however, there is no termination check.

 DESCRIPTION OF THE SEMANTICS/EVALUATION